dat3Cph/spring2025/docs/projects/sp-1-movie-repo/README.md

 ### 4. **API Json Data Structure**

 Make sure you review the structure of the TMDb API responses for movies, actors, directors, and genres.
 You'll need this information to design your DTOs and entity mappings.
+You will be able to find lot's of endpoints in the [TMDb API documentation](https://developers.themoviedb.org/3/getting-started/introduction).
+Some are easier to work with than others.

 ### 5. **Database Constraints**